Asplenium antiquum: Taxonomy

 A global phylogeny of Asplenium published in 2020 divided the genus into eleven clades, which were given informal names pending further taxonomic study.
 A. antiquum belongs to the "Neottopteris clade", members of which generally have somewhat leathery leaf tissue.
 While the subclades of this group are poorly resolved, several of them share a characteristic "bird's-nest fern" morphology with entire leaves and fused veins near the margin.
 A. antiquum belongs to one of these subclades, together with A. antrophyoides, A. cymbifolium, A. humbertii, and A. phyllitidis.
 Other bird's-nest ferns, such as A. nidus sensu lato and A. australasicum, form a separate subclade which is not particularly closely related.

 Distribution

-The fern is native to temperate East Asia, in China, Japan, Korea, and Taiwan on cliffs, dark forests, and tree trunks.
-It is an IUCN endangered species in its native habitats.
+A. antiquum is native to temperate and subtropical East Asia, being found in southern, eastern and northeastern China, Japan, South Korea, and Taiwan, where it grows on rock faces, cliffside outcroppings, and tree branches and trunks.
+It is classed as an IUCN endangered species in its native habitat in Japan and South Korea.

 Cultivation

-The fern is commonly available in the plant nursery trade as an ornamental plant in subtropical climates (USDA hardiness zones 9 and 10) and as a house plant in the United States and Europe in temperate climates.
-It requires high humidity and bright indirect light, so does best in a greenhouse or terrarium if grown indoors.
-It needs regular watering and can do with minimal soil (similar to an orchid).
+Despite its endangered status in Japan and South Korea, Asplenium antiquum is a fairly common ornamental plant within the nursery trade, widely sold throughout Asia, Australia, Europe, and North and South America.
+This species may be grown outdoors all year-round in certain temperate and subtropical climates (for example, in sheltered, ventilated areas within USDA hardiness zones 9 and 10); elsewhere, it may live outside from approximately May through October (in the northern hemisphere; about October to March in the southern).
+However, it must be protected or brought-inside as a house plant when frost is a risk, or when nighttime temperatures drop below 40 °F (4.44 °C).
+It requires fairly consistent, high humidity—albeit without being so saturated as to induce rot.
+The ideal substrate should be aerated and well-draining, such as sphagnum moss, while still feeling like a damp, wrung-out sponge.
+Keep out of direct sunlight while still providing bright, indirect light.
+A. antiquum does best in a well ventilated but comfortable greenhouse or terrarium setup, if grown indoors, and thrives in semi-hydroponics.

+Some commonly available cultivars and forms in the plant trade include: